Gracie-Gray/CloudComputing/README.md

 3. Clone or copy this repo to EC2 instance.
 4. Run `npm install && node server.js`.
 5. Adjust Security Group to allow inbound TCP/8080 (or use NGINX reverse proxy for port 80).

+## Notes
+- Refer to screenshots for curl examples